Rishi Sunak hits back at UN criticism of long sentences for climate protesters

 The Prime Minister said it was ‘entirely right that selfish protesters’ are handed ‘tough sentences’.

+The Prime Minister said it was “entirely right” to hand “tough sentences” to demonstrators who cause major disruption.

-Ian Fry, UN special rapporteur on the promotion and protection of human rights in the context of climate change, has raised with ministers the sentences handed to Just Stop Oil campaigners who scaled the Dartford Crossing in October 2022.
+The comments were in response to Ian Fry, the UN’s special rapporteur on the promotion and protection of human rights in the context of climate change, raising concern at the sentences handed to Just Stop Oil campaigners who scaled the Dartford Crossing in October 2022.

-Morgan Trowland, 40, and Marcus Decker, 34, were jailed for three years and two years and seven months respectively after using ropes and other climbing gear to scale the Queen Elizabeth II Bridge, causing gridlock when police closed it to traffic.
+Morgan Trowland, 40, and Marcus Decker, 34, were jailed for three years and two years and seven months respectively after using ropes and other climbing gear to scale the Queen Elizabeth II Bridge, causing gridlock across two days when police closed it to traffic.

-“It’s entirely right that selfish protestors (sic) intent on causing misery to the hard-working majority face tough sentences.
+Conservative Party leader Mr Sunak tweeted: “It is entirely right that selfish protesters intent on causing misery to the hard-working majority face tough sentences.

 “It’s what the public expects and it’s what we’ve delivered.”